 “Suffering is rope burn,” says Goldstein.
 We try to hold on, and it hurts.

 The particularly interesting part of our discussion came when we got to the “Attachment to Views” section.
 Goldstein says this is a more subtle issue than attachment to pleasure.
 It includes attachment to ANY view—our view of the dharma, of liberation, etc. He quotes Bankei, a seventeenth-century Japanese Zen master: “Don’t side with yourself.”

 Frank said, “We’re always talking about being in the moment, and making choices in the moment, but what about politics, for example?
 How can we NOT have views about some particular candidates?
 We need views to campaign for a candidate, to vote for a candidate.
 We don’t just “stay in the moment.”
 Actually, Frank’s first example was science and how we must make certain assumptions in order to do science, but then later we talked about politics.
 You probably think I’m going to tell you what wise conclusions we reached.

 Nope.
 We didn’t.
-Buit there is a book, Mindful Politics (ed.
-Melvin McLeod, 2006), of essays by Chogyam Trungpa.
+But there is a book of essays, Mindful Politics (ed.
+Melvin McLeod, 2006), by Chogyam Trungpa.
 Thich Nhat Hahn, Joseph Goldstein, Thanissaro Bhikkhu, Pema Chodron, and many others, that asks each of its contributors to deal with those questions.
 The answers are basic and meant for a general audience, but it’s worth owning.

 Of all the ways we attach to things, here's one practice that results in a finished robe, plus some good meditation, and good support of the dharma!